FabLabMessina/SplitFlapFBCounter/README.md

 # SplitFlapFBCounter
-A Facebook page like counter with split-flap display
+A Facebook page likes counter with split-flap display